JimLynchCodes/Titanium-Lambda/README.md

 _(Note: You won't be able to acess the codestar dashboard unless specifically given permissions by Jim.)_

 <img src="./images/aws-codestar-dashboard.png" width="650" />

-## More Reasons Why Serverless is Awesome
-I do a lot of front-end javascript development, and honestly I find aws lambda nodejs to be way more fun and interesting.
-I love how serverless is so small and focused, and I think it just makes it that much easier to have 100% code coverage (not to mention you don't have all that view markup to worry about).
-I love that in serverless development you are quantitatively rewarded for making your code more efficient since you can measure the execution time and max memory used, comparing the numbers over time to find which version of the code works best.

 ## Optional "Impatient Deploy" With Serverless Framework